toolsbyvipin/Ghost-Attacker-android/README.md

 Share the Spotify apk file with victims

-To stop just Uninstall the whatsapp apk
+To stop just Uninstall the spotify apk

 ## Developer